rust-in-blockchain/rust-in-blockchain/README.md

 ## How to contribute
 The draft folder contains content for each edition.
 To contribute to the next edition, submit pull requests editing the appropriate markdown file.

+[The Rust in Blockchain Bible](/rib-bible.md) is the source for the newsletter.